Corporate Social Responsibility

 Our Approach to Health and Safety

-We work with colleagues across Europe to share best practice and we are working closely with the Health & Safety Executive to help improve Health and Safety across our industry.
+We work with colleagues across Europe to share best practice and we are working closely with our health and safety co-ordinators to help improve health and safety across our industry.

-We make sure that every one of our Technicians is fully trained to carry out their work, in some cases this training is accredited by the City & Guilds Institute.
+We make sure that each and every one of our technicians is fully trained to carry out their work, in some cases this training is accredited by the City & Guilds Institute

 We are committed to the continuous development of all our employees.
 Managers are responsible for the training and development of their team, but individuals take ownership for their own personal-development, and are encouraged and supported to achieve their goals.

 A copy of our Gender Pay Gap Report can be accessed here.
 This is the Gender Pay Gap report for ATS Euromaster as at the snapshot date of 5 April 2022.
 It captures the differences in hourly pay and bonus paid to men and women in the year up to and including 5 April 2022.